jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/tempest/index.md

 This is why in the description of this finding, we have cited the following:

-> *some developers use CryptoObject but do not encrypt/decrypt data that is crucial for the application to function properly.
-Therefore, we could skip the authentication step altogether and proceed to use the application.*
+> some developers use CryptoObject but do not encrypt/decrypt data that
+> is crucial for the application to function properly.
+Therefore, we
+> could skip the authentication step altogether and proceed to use

-## Mitigation

-There is currently no patch available for this vulnerability.
+> the application.

+Currently, in version 1.13.6 the Session team has not implemented a second patch to prevent the second exploit.

 ## System Information